 Single Estate, Single-Cultivar Japanese Green Tea

 Part of our single-cultivar series, meet Saemidori!
-The Saemidori cultivar is known for its high amino-acid content and umami with little astringency, and this particular Mizuba Saemidori sencha features incredibly sweet, elegant aromatics with notes of ripe melon and bright citrus.
+This particular cultivar is known for its high amino-acid content and umami with little astringency.
+Mizuba's loose-leaf sencha Saemidori features incredibly sweet, elegant aromatics with notes of ripe melon and bright citrus.
 The tea's brew is a deep yellow cream in color that results in a structured, rich, and deeply savory flavor.
 Our initial tasting notes concluded in the tea being extremely good.

 History of Saemidori Cultivar:

 Saemidori is native to Kagoshima and officially registered as a cultivar in 1990.
 Saemidori means "clear green" in Japanese and is a cross between the Yabukita and the high-quality Asatsuyu cultivar.
 Over the years, the cultivar has been favored by producers growing tea for competition, and you'll often find prize-winning teas made from this tea.
 In the field, Saemidori flushes a little earlier in the Spring season after the main Yabukita flush.
 Saemidori produces a medium-high yield and accounts for about 4% of tea production today.

 Why are cultivars important?
 Tea farmers learned how to preserve favorable characteristics of tea plants and propagate the cuttings to become the cultivars we know today.
 Characteristics in tea that farmers might try to preserve include what time in the season the plant buds (early, in the middle of spring, later in the year, etc), how hardy and resilient the plant is to a particular climate or disease, and of course, what it tastes like.
 The key is to preserve a tea plant that is "stable" and reliable in what the producer wants to grow year after year.